Noise-Resilient Group Testing: Limitations and Constructions: Introduction

-Group testing is an area in applied combinatorics that deals with the following problem: Suppose that in a large population of individuals, it is suspected that a small number possess a condition or property that can only be certified by carrying out a particular test.
-Moreover suppose that a \emph{pooling strategy} is permissible, namely, that it is possible to perform a test on a chosen group of individuals in parallel, in which case the outcome of the test would be positive if at least one of the individuals in the group possesses the condition.
-The trivial strategy would be to test each individual separately, which takes as many tests as the population size.
-The basic question in group testing is: how can we do better?
 This question is believed to be first posed by Dorfman \cite{ref:Dor43} during the screening process of draftees in World War~II.
 In this scenario, blood samples are drawn from a large number of people which are tested for a particular disease.
-If a number of samples are pooled in a group, on which the test is applied, the outcome would be positive if at least one of the samples in the group carries a particular antigen showing the disease.
-Since then, group testing has been applied for a wide range of purposes, from testing for defective items (e.g., defective light bulbs or resistors) as a part of industrial quality assurance \cite{ref:SG59} to DNA sequencing \cite{ref:PL94} and DNA library screening in molecular biology (see, e.g., \cite{ref:ND00,ref:STR03,ref:Mac99,ref:Mac99b,ref:CD08} and the references therein), and less obvious applications such as multiaccess communication \cite{ref:Wol85}, data compression \cite{ref:HL00}, pattern matching \cite{ref:CEPR07}, streaming algorithms \cite{ref:CM05}, software testing \cite{ref:BG02}, and compressed sensing \cite{ref:CM06}, to name a few.
-Moreover, over decades, a vast amount of tools and techniques has been developed for various settings of the problem that we cannot thoroughly survey here, due to space restrictions.
-Instead, we refer the reader to the books by Du and Hwang \cite{ref:groupTesting,ref:DH06} for a detailed account of the major developments in this area.
+If a number of samples are pooled in a group, on which the test is applied, the outcome would be positive if at least one of the samples in the group carries a particular antigen that certifies the disease.
+Since then, group testing has been applied for a wide range of purposes, from testing for defective items (e.g., defective light bulbs or resistors) as a part of industrial quality assurance \cite{ref:SG59} to DNA sequencing \cite{ref:PL94} and DNA library screening in molecular biology (see, e.g., \cites{ref:ND00,ref:STR03,ref:Mac99,ref:Mac99b,ref:CD08} and the references therein), and less obvious applications such as multiaccess communication \cite{ref:Wol85}, data compression \cite{ref:HL00}, pattern matching \cite{ref:CEPR07}, streaming algorithms \cite{ref:CM05}, software testing \cite{ref:BG02}, and compressed sensing \cite{ref:CM06}, to name a few.
+Moreover, over the decades, a vast amount of tools and techniques has been developed for various settings of the problem.
+We refer the interested reader to the books by Du and Hwang \cites{ref:groupTesting,ref:DH06} for a detailed account of the major developments in this area.